 Understanding My Approach

-My approach is based on a variety of complementary theories and approaches , including:
+My approach is based on a variety of complementary models, theories and techniques, including:

 Holistic Health is a whole-person approach based on the belief that relationships, physical movement, career, creativity, spirituality and other life realms are all forms of nourishment that are just as important to your health as the food you eat.
 Since everything is connected, an imbalance in one area can impact other areas as well as the choices you make regarding your wellbeing.

-Weight Neutral: Instead of focusing on weight, efforts are put toward cultivating a positive relationship with food and your body and developing pleasurable, sustainable self-care practices that improve your overall wellbeing while trusting that your body will settle at whatever size it’s supposed to be.
+Weight Neutral: A weight-neutral approach focuses on beliefs and behaviors, rather than weight or numbers, as the key to lasting health.
+Efforts are put toward cultivating a positive relationship with food and your body and developing pleasurable, sustainable self-care practices that improve your overall wellbeing while trusting that your body will settle at whatever size it’s supposed to be.